Azure-Samples/spark-on-aks-benchmark/README.md

 ## Results

+**Please note that these are unaudited results and as such are not comparable with any officially published TPC-DS results.
+**
 In total, 10 iterations of the query have been executed and median execution time was recorded.
-Please note that these are unaudited results and as such are not comparable with any officially published TPC-DS results.

 - Execution time (in seconds) of q64 with Ephemeral, Premium and NVMe disk on D and L series VMs